agglayer/protocol-team-docs/docs/smart-contracts/v12/AgglayerBridgeL2.md

 ```

 - `unsetGlobalIndex`: Global index that was unset
-- `newUnsetGlobalIndexHashHashChain`: New value of the unset global index hash chain after this operation
+- `newUnsetGlobalIndexHashChain`: New value of the unset global index hash chain after this operation

 **State Updates**: